 An Increase for the Minor’s Responsibilities

 If the minor who is the subject of the child support order has developed an increase for responsibilities on the part of the obligor, it is likely that the custodial parent will file for a modification.
-When children get older they develop more issues that need to be taken care of, including the need for braces, taking part in sports, requiring glasses or contacts and many other activities that cost money.
+When children get older they develop more issues that need to be taken care of, including the need for braces, taking part in sports, requiring glasses or contacts, and many other activities that cost money.
 This order can then be modified again when the child stops these activities or the medical expenses decrease.

 Contact an Experienced Child Support Attorney

-When you are in need of modifying a child support order in Florida it is important to do so with the help of an experienced Fort Lauderdale child support attorney.
+When you are in need of modifying a child support order in Florida it is important to do so with the help of an experienced Fort Lauderdale child support lawyer.
 Contact The Law Office of Gustavo E. Frances, P.A. to schedule a consultation about your case.